Geekdude/reorder/README.md

     ├── 4_future_work.tex
     └── 5_conclusion.tex

-Lets say I now want to delete the future work chapter, add an abstract, and reorder the first and second topic.
+Let's say I now want to delete the future work chapter, add an abstract, and reorder the first and second topic.
 First launch the reorder program again with `reorder chapters`.
 I am presented with the buffer:

     1_introduction.tex